oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

    ```
    The above step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the SYCLomatic tool.
 The result is written to a folder named dpct_output.
-The `--in-root` specifies path to the root of the source tree to be migrated.
-The `--gen-helper-function` option will make a copy of dpct header files/functions used in migrated code into the dpct_output folder as `include` folder.
-The `--use-experimental-features` option specifies experimental helper function used to logically group work-items.
+The `--in-root` specifies the path to the root of the source tree to be migrated.
+The `--gen-helper-function` option will make a copy of the dpct header files/functions used in migrated code into the dpct_output folder as `include` folder.
+The `--use-experimental-features` option specifies an experimental helper function used to logically group work items.
    ```
    c2s -p compile_commands.json --in-root ../../.. --gen-helper-function --use-experimental-features=logical-group
    ```

 ### Manual Workarounds

-The following warnings in the "DPCT1XXX" format are generated by the tool to indicate the code not migrated by the tool and need to be manually modified in order to complete the migration.
+The following warnings in the "DPCT1XXX" format are generated by the tool to indicate the code has not been migrated by the tool and needs to be manually modified to complete the migration.

 1. DPCT1007: Migration of cudaGraphCreate is not supported.
     ```